 - Tech stacks comprise frontend, backend, database, and supporting tools.

-- Choose based on project needs and team skills.
+- Choose based on project needs, team skills, community resources and cost.

 - Continuously research and adapt as technologies evolve.